 Since its release in 2014, the deep learning community has been actively developing new GANs to improve the field of generative modeling.
-This article aims to provide information on GANs, specifically Pix2Pix GAN, which is one of the most used generative models.
+This article aims to provide information on GANs, specifically Pix2Pix GAN, one of the most used generative models.

 What is GAN?